blockchain-unica/rosetta-smart-contracts/contracts/bet/solana/anchor/README.md

 The logic of the `win` action involves transferring the balance of the `bet_info` account to the winner.

-In the `join` action we were constrained to invoke the system program to transfer the assets.
+In the `join` action, we were constrained to invoke the system program to transfer the assets.
 This is because the assets were provided by the participants, whose accounts are [owned](https://solanacookbook.com/core-concepts/accounts.html#account-model) by the system program.
-In the `win` action, the assets are transferred to the winner from a PDA account, which is owned by the program itself.
+In the `win` action, the assets are transferred to the winner from a PDA account which is owned by the contract itself.
 This is why we can directly manipulate the assets in the PDA account.

 ```rust
 pub fn win(ctx: Context<WinCtx>) -> Result<()> {